Sung Hyang-sim

-Sung Hyang-sim (승향심; born 2 December 1999) is a North Korean footballer from Anju City, South Pyongan Province.
+Sung Hyang-sim (승향심; born 2 December 1999) is a North Korean footballer from Anju, South Pyongan Province.
 She plays for Pyongyang City Sports Club and the North Korea women's national football team as a forward.

-At the 2017 AFC U-19 Women's Championship, Sung was named the tournament's Most Valuable Player and earned the Golden Ball for most goals scored.
-The same year, she was nominated for the Asian Player of the Year and Asian Young Footballer of the Year awards by the Asian Football Confederation (AFC) and won the latter.
+At the 2017 AFC U-19 Women's Championship, Sung was named the tournament's Most Valuable Player and won the Golden Boot as the competition's top scorer.
+The same year, she was nominated for the Asian Footballer of the Year and Asian Young Footballer of the Year awards by the Asian Football Confederation (AFC), winning the latter.
 The previous year, she earned the Silver Ball at the 2016 FIFA U-17 Women's World Cup.

 Career

-Sung started playing football at age 12 at a state junior sports school.
-In 2013, she played for North Korea at the 2013 AFC Under-14 Girls Regional Championship East Region and received an award as the Most Valuable Player at the tournament.
-She later played in the 2013 AFC U-16 Women's Championship and the 2014 FIFA U-17 Women's World Cup.
-In 2016, she was part of North Korea's 2016 FIFA U-17 Women's World Cup squad, where she was awarded the Silver Ball for her performance.
-Later that year, she was part of North Korea's 2016 FIFA U-20 Women's World Cup team and came on as a substitute in the final against France.
-Sung chooses to wear the number 2 shirt.
+Sung started playing football at the age of 12 at a state junior sports school.
+In 2013, she played for North Korea at the 2013 AFC Under-14 Girls' Regional Championship East Region and received the tournament's Most Valuable Player award.
+She later competed in the 2013 AFC U-16 Women's Championship and the 2014 FIFA U-17 Women's World Cup.

+In 2016, she was part of North Korea's 2016 FIFA U-17 Women's World Cup squad, where she won the Silver Ball for her performances.
+Later that year, she was included in North Korea's 2016 FIFA U-20 Women's World Cup squad and appeared as a substitute in the final against France.
+Sung chose to wear the number 2 shirt.

-In 2017, Sung made her senior debut for the North Korea women's national football team against China and scored a goal after coming on as a substitute.
-The same year, she was nominated by AFC for the Asian Player of the Year and Asian Young Footballer of the Year awards, eventually winning the latter one.
-This came after she scored six goals at the 2017 AFC U-19 Women's Championship, was the top scorer and named Most Valuable Player at the tournament.
+In 2017, Sung made her senior debut for the North Korea women's national football team against China, scoring after coming on as a substitute.
+The same year, she was nominated by the AFC for the Asian Footballer of the Year and Asian Young Footballer of the Year awards, eventually winning the latter.
+This followed her six-goal performance at the 2017 AFC U-19 Women's Championship, where she finished as the tournament's top scorer and was named Most Valuable Player.